hadialqattan/simple-api/README.md

 #### Schema

 * **Config**
-  + User_id (integer)
+  + id (integer auto increment)
+  + owner (foreign key of user.username - string - of length no more than 50 characters)
-  + Name (string of length no more than 120 characters)
+  + name (string of length no more than 120 characters)
-  + Metadata (nested key:value pairs where both key and value are strings of length no more than 160 characters)
+  + metadata (nested key:value pairs where both key and value are strings of length no more than 160 characters)
-  + Note (string of arbitrary length)
+  + note (string of arbitrary length)

 <br>